SAP/abap-atc-cr-cv-s4hc/README.md

 This project is provided "as-is", with no expected changes or support.
 Of course you can always report bugs via GitHub issues.
 Request for new APIs please use the corresponding CI channel for
-- S/4 HANA Cloud Public Edition https://influence.sap.com/sap/ino/#campaign/2759 or
+- S/4HANA Cloud Public Edition https://influence.sap.com/sap/ino/#campaign/2759 or
-- S/4 HANA Cloud Private Edition https://influence.sap.com/sap/ino/#/campaign/3516 or
+- S/4HANA Cloud Private Edition https://influence.sap.com/sap/ino/#/campaign/3516 or
 get details in note https://launchpad.support.sap.com/#/notes/3126893

 ## Contributing